Ex-Jaguars LB Smith charged with sexual activity with minors

 The 29-year-old Smith was booked into the Jacksonville Sheriff’s Office Jail around 5 p.m.
 Wednesday and was being held on a $50,003 bond.

-No details or police report was immediately available.
+“The Jaguars are aware of the report involving former linebacker Telvin Smith,” the team said in a statement.
+“The club is unable to comment further on this ongoing investigation.”

+Citing an anonymous law enforcement source, ESPN reported that Smith is accused of having sex with a 17-year-old girl multiple times, both at his home and in his vehicle, last August and September.
+The ESPN source said the victim told a friend and family member what happened after the first encounter with Smith.
+The source also said investigators found evidence in Smith’s car linking him to the victim.

 Officers were at Smith’s home on Nov.
-27, and his SUV was towed from the house.
-He was not arrested at the time.
+27, and his SUV was towed.
+He was not arrested then.

-Smith, a fifth-round draft pick from Florida State in 2014 and a Pro Bowl selection in 2017, announced last April that he was stepping away from football to “get my world in order.”
+A fifth-round draft pick from Florida State in 2014 and a Pro Bowl selection in 2017, Smith announced last April that he was stepping away from football to “get my world in order.”

+Smith has 586 total tackles with 445 solo tackles, nine interceptions, 7½ sacks and five forced fumbles in five seasons in Jacksonville.
+He’s one of only 13 players in NFL history to record 100 or more tackles in each of their first five years in the league.

+He signed a four-year, $45 million extension in October 2017 that included $20 million guaranteed.
+He restructured that deal in March 2018, turning an $8 million roster bonus into a signing bonus to create extra cap space for the team.

+He walked away from $9.75 million last season and has three years remaining on his contract.

-The Jaguars fined Smith more than $88,000 for missing the team’s mandatory, three-day minicamp in June.
+The Jaguars fined Smith more than $88,000 for missing a mandatory minicamp in June.
 Smith avoided future fines by filing retirement paperwork with the NFL before training camp.

-Jacksonville placed him on the league’s reserve/retired list, which paused his contract and freed up a roster spot as well as $9.75 million in salary cap space in 2019.
+Jacksonville placed him on the league’s reserve/retired list, which paused his contract and freed up a roster spot.
 It also protected Smith from fines and NFL testing policies.

-Smith has three years remaining on his current deal, which averages $10 million annually in base salary.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL